coder/coder/docs/quickstart/google-cloud-platform.md

 coder login <url***.try.coder.app>
 ```

 Fill out the prompts and be sure to save use email and password.
 These are your admin username and password.

-You can now access Coder on your local machine by navigating to the `***.try.coder.app` URL and logging in with the username and password.
+Now, you can now access Coder from your local machine by navigating to the `***.try.coder.app` URL and logging in with that same username and password.

 ## Creating and Uploading your First Template

 First, run `coder template init` to create your first template.
-You’ll be given a list of possible templates to potentially use.
-This tutorial will show you how to create a Linux based template on GCP.
+You’ll be given a list of possible prefabricated templates.
+This tutorial shows you how to create a Linux based template on GCP.

 <img src="../images/quickstart/google-cloud-platform/gcp6.png">

-Select the `Develop in Linux on Google Cloud`, then `cd ./gcp-linux` into the folder created from initializing a template.
+Select the `Develop in Linux on Google Cloud`, then `cd ./gcp-linux`.

 Run the following command: